History of Serbia in Timeline

 In 2019, Serbia had a Forest Landscape Integrity Index mean score of 5.29/10, ranking it 105th globally out of 172 countries.

-March 2020: COVID-19 Pandemic and State of Emergency
+March 2020: State of Emergency Declared Due to COVID-19

-2020: Parliamentary election
+2020: Parliamentary Election Results

-Following the 2020 parliamentary election, the largest political parties in the National Assembly are the populist Serbian Progressive Party and Socialist Party of Serbia.
+Following the 2020 parliamentary election, the largest political parties in the National Assembly are the Serbian Progressive Party and Socialist Party of Serbia.

-2020: Men's National Tennis Team Wins ATP Cup
+2020: ATP Cup Win

 2021: Unemployment Rate

-As of 2021, the unemployment rate in Serbia was 11%.
+As of 2021, the unemployment rate in Serbia remained a significant problem, standing at 11%.

 2021: Sljivovica Added to UNESCO List

-2021: Opening of Balkan Stream Gas Pipeline
+2021: Balkan Stream Gas Pipeline Opens

 In 2021, the Balkan Stream gas pipeline opened through Serbia.